Michelle Kennedy, Nurse Practitioner

 National Certification Corporation (NCC) as a Women's Health Nurse Practitioner.

 Michelle earned a bachelor's degree in nursing from Eastern Michigan University in Ypsilanti, Mich.
-She completed a Women's Health Nurse Practitioner certification program through Planned Parenthood Federation of America, which is affliated with Drexel University in Philadelphia.
-She currently is exploring a Master of Science in a Nursing completion program through the University of Medicine and Dentistry of New Jersey in Newark, N.J.
-Before coming to SEARHC in 2008, Michelle spent the previous 12-plus years as a public health nurse with the State of Alaska, traveling to Angoon, Yakutat, Pelican and Port Alexander where she worked with CHAPs in providing preventive health care.
-She has been a nurse for more than 33 years, with a wide variety of nursing experiences in and out of Sitka.
+She completed a Women's Health Nurse Practitioner certification program through Planned Parenthood Federation of America, which is affiliated with Drexel University in Philadelphia.
+She currently is working and preparing to take the Infection Control Practitioner exam within the next year.
+Before coming back to SEARHC in 2008, Michelle spent the previous 12-plus years as a public health nurse with the State of Alaska, traveling to Angoon, Yakutat, Pelican and Port Alexander where she worked with CHAPs in providing preventive health care.
+She has been a nurse for 38 years, with a wide variety of nursing experiences in and out of Sitka.

 Awards & Honors